-In this article, you will learn why communication skills are critical while hiring for a technical role and how to assess communication skills for technical hiring.
+In this article, you will learn why these skills are critical while hiring for a technical role and how to assess communication skills for technical hiring.

 What are communication skills, and why are they important?

-Communication skills are the ability to express, share and learn ideas.
+Communication skills are the ability to express, share, and learn ideas.
 They are the most important soft skills required in a good personality.
-Communication skills needed in any person vary as per the context of the situation.
+These skills needed in any person vary as per the context of the situation.
 The skills include active listening, observing, speaking, reacting to others, maintaining a proper attitude, and presentation.

 According to another report by McKinsey, effective communication in a team increases productivity by 20-25 percent.
 They are contributing factors in the growth of both: the employer and the employee.